Electro-industrial

 Electro-industrial is a subgenre of post-industrial music that emerged in the early 1980s.
-It was originally pioneered by acts such as Front 242, Cabaret Voltaire, Front Line Assembly, Klinik, Numb, as well as groups from Canada and the Benelux.
+It was originally pioneered by acts such as Front 242, Cabaret Voltaire, Front Line Assembly, Klinik, Numb, as well as groups from Canada, the United States and the Benelux.

 Other influential acts included Canadian band Skinny Puppy, who signed to label Nettwerk, which served as a central hub that helped proliferate the style.
 By the early 1990s, electro-industrial spawned the dark electro genre, and later the aggrotech offshoot.
 The fan base for the style is linked to the rivethead subculture.

 Characteristics

 After the EBM (electronic body music) movement faded in the early 1990s, electro-industrial increasingly attained popularity in the international club scene.
 In contrast to the straight EBM style, electro-industrial groups use harsher beats and raspy, distorted, or digitized vocals.
 In contrast to industrial rock, electro-industrial groups mostly avoided guitars, other than Skinny Puppy, who used electric guitar elements since the mid-'80s in songs like "Testure" or "Dig It", and Numb on songs like "God Is Dead".
 While EBM has a minimal structure and clean production, electro-industrial tends to have a grittier, complex and layered sound with a more experimental approach.

 Electro-industrial was anticipated by 1980s groups such as SPK, Die Form, Test Dept, Borghesia, Klinik, Cabaret Voltaire, Front 242, Skinny Puppy, Numb, and Front Line Assembly.

 Prominent electro-industrial groups of the 1990s include Mentallo and the Fixer, Nine Inch Nails, Yeht Mae, Velvet Acid Christ, and Pulse Legion (U.S.); Numb and Decoded Feedback (Canada); X Marks the Pedwalk, Plastic Noise Experience, Wumpscut, Haujobb, Forma Tadre, KMFDM, Putrefy Factor 7, and Abortive Gasp (Germany); Leæther Strip (Denmark); and early Hocico, Cenobita, and Amduscia (Mexico).

 Since the mid-1990s, some electro-industrial groups added guitars and became associated with industrial metal; other groups, e. g.
 Skinny Puppy, Download, Gridlock, and Haujobb, have incorporated elements of experimental electronic music styles like drum and bass, IDM, glitch, and other electronica genres.